lsst/dp0-2_lsst_io/data-access-analysis-tools/nb-intro.rst

 One way to make other spaces available in the file browser is to create a `symbolic link <https://en.m.wikipedia.org/wiki/Symbolic_link>`_ using the Terminal to the desired space somewhere in your home directory.

 Jupyter Notebooks can be identified by their file extension ``.ipynb``.
-All users will find a set of tutorial notebooks provided in the "notebooks/" directory.
+All users will find a set of tutorial notebooks provided in the "notebooks/tutorial-notebooks/" directory.

 **Safely Log Out of JupyterLab:**
 Use the "File" menu in the top menu bar.
 To safely shut down a Notebook, choose "Close and Shutdown Notebook".
 To safely shut down a JupyterLab server and log out of the RSP, choose "Save all, Exit, and Log Out".
 It is recommended you log out every time you are finished with a session in order to both preserve resources for other users and to ensure you re-enter the RSP in a known state every time.
+To help users avoid issues with stale instances, sessions will be automatically shut-down after 5 days of inactivity, or after 25 days.

 .. _NB-Intro-Use-A-JL-terminal: